 But yes: success on my own terms matters not just because I am a single Mommy who needs to keep her babba in shoes and gluten-free pizza, but because for my own self-esteem I need to know that I am achieving something, that my efforts are not for nothing and that having made the initial financial sacrifice to do what I love, the darling universe has thanked me by providing all that I need to keep on keeping on.

 I want to know that my own tiny community is responsive to that which I put out there.
 That by whatever metrics I choose to analyse my success I am slowly but surely climbing the ladder to happiness.
-That my year after year, my Blogging Planner proves that BrocanteHome is better than it was the year before.

 So keeping on, keeping on I am.
 By my own terms I have a successful blog.
 BrocanteHome is as successful as I ever wanted it to be: gently successful without any media hoo har or opportunities to celebrate it, sought.
 I can’t compare myself to any other blogger out there because each and every one is doing something significantly different to me.
 Each one writes from a different viewpoint.
 From different circumstances.
 Some want world-wide fame while others, like me, gently pace their outpourings and rarely seek glory or massive financial compensation.
 So, in this sphere at least, I do not believe there is any point in comparison and the minute we try to compare, to set in stone guidelines for acceptable monetary compensation, we destroy the authenticity central to those blogs each one of us treasures, fire up the competition and make jealousy the emotion fuelling all kinds of bad manners on-line.